wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 What WP Starter will do anyway is to write a `wp-cli.yml` to point the correct WP path so that commands don’t need to pass `--path` argument to WP CLI commands.

-However, by telling WP Starter to take care of WP CLI commands, WP starter will also take care of making sure WP CLI  is  available.
+However, by telling WP Starter to take care of WP CLI commands, WP starter will also take care of **making sure WP CLI is available**.